Affiliate researcher, University of Waterloo

 Chris Perlman

-Dr. Christopher Perlman is an assistant professor in the School of Public Health and Health Systems at the University of Waterloo.
+Dr. Christopher Perlman is an associate professor in the School of Public Health and Health Systems at the University of Waterloo.
 His research focuses on understanding and improving the quality of healthcare for vulnerable health populations, particularly older adults and persons with mental health conditions.

 Steve Mock